KarelZe/edu/advanced-machine-learning/01_self_test.md

   * Ordinary PCA with many variables with non-zero factor loadings make it difficult to interpret the economic meaning of each PC.
   * Sparse PCA applies an elastic net regularization to the calculation of PCs.
 The $$L_1$$ and $$L_2$$penalty is applied to the coefficients in the PCA regression formulation to prevent overfitting of the coefficients.
 * F: _Explain the major difference of kernel PCA over non-linear PCA._
-  * Kernel PCA doesn't require any nonlinear optimiziations.
+  * Kernel PCA doesn't require any nonlinear optimizations.
 So the danger of finding a solution that is a local minimum is eliminated. \(Nazemi et al. Improving corporate bond recovery p.
 5\)
 * F: _Explain the major difference of non-linear PCA over ordinary PCA._
 * F: _Explain the major difference of kernel PCA over ordinary PCA._
   * Kernel PCA doesn't require a non-linear optimization.
   * Kernel PCA transforms features into higher dimensional feature space first, before applying PCA.
-* _F: What is the purpose of the measure **porportion variance explained**?_
+* _F: What is the purpose of the measure **proportion variance explained**?_
   * In order to understand the strength of each component, one needs to know the proportion of variance explained by each one.
 * F: _How can the proportion of variance explained by_ $$m$$ _variables be calculated?_
   * The total variance of a data set is defined as: